Love French Food

 • Now set the pan with the duck fat over a gentle heat and add the cherries, turning them to coat them in the fat.

-• Cook for 3 minutes or so, and then add the honey, the orange juice and zest, the red wine, the thyme (if using) and 2 or 3 grinds of black pepper.
+• Cook for 3 minutes or so, and then add the honey, orange juice, zest, red wine, thyme (if using) and 2 or 3 grinds of black pepper.

 • Bring to the boil, and then reduce to a simmer for 10 minutes.

-• Add the cornflour mixed with a small amount of water at this stage, to thicken the cherry sauce.
+• Add the cornflour mixed with a small amount of water at this stage, to thicken the cherry sauce and the butter will give it a little gloss.

 • Slice the duck breasts along the scored lines you made earlier, and arrange on plates.
 Spoon over the cherry sauce, having removed the thyme, ensuring that each plate has some of the orange zest.